 As soon as your children can understand, explain that cats like to be left alone when sleeping or eating and that they can become frightened when people shout, make sudden movements or try to grab them.
-Children soon learn to interpret even the early signs of an unhappy cat - avoidance and pupil dilation, which occur prior to the swishing tail, ruffled-up fur or hissing - and will avoid doing things that upset them.
+Children soon learn to interpret the signs of an unhappy cat - the swishing tail, ruffled-up fur or hissing - and will avoid doing things that upset them.
 Your children will love helping to take care of your cat too, so involve them in the feeding, grooming and playing routines and you'll have happy children and a content cat!

 Cats feel safer if they can watch events taking place from an accessible high vantage point.
 Provide your cat with a high window sill, cupboard top or add some cat shelves.
 This will mean they can still be involved in family life but out of the hectic hullabaloo going on below!
 Teach children not to disturb the cat while they are in their safe place, or while they are sleeping, eating or using the litter tray.

 Food or litter trays should be moved out of the reach of toddlers, but put some thought into the new locations.
 Ensure they are still located in a place suitable for the cat, to avoid any stress or toileting accidents.
+See Cats Protection's Essential Guide: Feline behaviour for more information.